simonspa/corryvreckan/src/modules/CLICpix2Analysis/README.md

 * `timeCutFrameEdge`: Parameter to discard telescope tracks at the frame edges (start and end of the current CLICpix2 frame).
 Defaults to `20ns`.
 * `spatialCut`: Spatial cut for associating a track with a DUT cluster, defaults to `50um`.
 * `chi2ndofCut`: Acceptance criterion for telescope tracks, defaults to a value of `3`.
+* `roi`: A region of interest, given as polygon by specifying a matrix of pixel coordinates.
+Defaults to no ROI defined.

 #### Plots produced
 * 2D Map of associated cluster positions
 * 2D Map of cluster sizes for associated clusters
 * 2D Map of cluster ToT values from associated clusters
 * 2D Map of associated hits
+* 2D Map of associated hits within the defined region-of-interest
 * Distribution of pixel ToT values from associated clusters
 * 2D Map of pixel ToT values from associated clusters
 * Track residuals in X and Y